-Indiana is near two major seismic zones, and, as recent as 2017, earthquake activity has been recorded in the area.
+Indiana is near two major seismic zones, and earthquake activity has been recorded in the area.
 Scientists expect incidents similar to the 1811-1812 New Madrid earthquakes will impact Indiana again.
 These natural disasters cannot be prevented, so preparedness is vital.

 Earthquake Safety Tips PDF

 Central U.S. Earthquake Guide (Central U.S. Earthquake Consortium)

 Be Prepared with an Emergency Kit

 Hoosiers should be prepared with a household emergency or disaster kit because disasters, including earthquakes, could result in disruptions to everyday life.
 Depending on the severity of a disaster, a household could need supplies for three days — or more — until emergency personnel can help.